Collection Development

 Request for Reconsideration Procedure

-1. The patron must complete the Request for Reconsideration of Library Materials Form.
+1. The patron must reside within the Bridges Library System (i.e. either Waukesha or Jefferson counties) and must complete the Request for Reconsideration of Library Materials Form.
 Verbal complaints are not a substitute for completing the Request for Reconsideration form.
-The library will not accept reconsideration requests for materials that have been reconsidered within the past three years.
+The library will not accept reconsideration requests for materials that have been previously reconsidered within the past five years.

-2. The Library Director will appoint an ad hoc Reconsideration Committee consisting of the Library Director, the selector for the subject area or format the material under reconsideration and a full-time staff member chosen at random.
-The Director will designate one committee member to chair the committee.
+3. The Library Director will appoint an advisory staff Reconsideration Committee consisting of the Library Director, the staff member in charge of selecting the material in question, a full-time staff member chosen at random, and any other professional staff as appropriate in the discretion of the Director.
+The Director will serve as chair of the committee.

-4. The Library Director will then make a decision regarding the disposition of the material.
-The Director will communicate this decision, along with the reasoning, in writing to the individual who initiated the request.
+5. The Library Director will then make a decision regarding the disposition of the material and will communicate this decision in writing to the complainant.
+The Director will inform the Library Board of all requests for reconsideration and the outcome.

 Collection Development Policy PDF